 So, I have tried to put together some simple yet actionable WordPress security tips that can help you to protect your site from being hacked.

 1. Keep WordPress software, themes, and plugins updated

-A basic and vital rule to keep your WordPress website safe and secure is to keep it updated with the latest WordPress.
+In order to protect your wordpress site from being hacked abasic and vital rule is to keep your WordPress website safe and secure is to keep it updated with the latest WordPress.
 Every new WordPress version is updated with security fixes that were reported in the previous version.
 So, keeping it up-to-date helps to prevent your WordPress site from being hacked in a great deal.

 While using your WordPress dashboard, you might have seen a small rectangular box with ‘An updated version of WordPress is available’ written in it.
 Update it as soon as possible and avoid possible attacks.
 Similarly, you should upgrade your WordPress themes and plugins to the latest updates available.
 Sometimes the theme and plugins used in your website may not be compatible with the latest version of WordPress as they are not updated.
 In such a case, you must immediately replace them with a quality theme and plugins from a secure source.